voxpelli/sass-color-helpers/README.md

 # Sass Color Helpers

+Pure Sass, no Ruby.
+Should therefore be [libsass](http://libsass.org/) compatible.
+Also available as a Compass extension for those who still want that.

 A collection of color helpers (and some related math helpers).
 Handles HSL to HSV/HSB conversion, calculation of contrast (and warnings for worst case scenarios) and estimation of semi-transparent colors – everything to make it easier and more fool-proof to implement a target design and in the end get as good of a design as possible.

 Lastly also some candy for the geeks: nth root and decimal exponent powers function.
 Because graphics can be tough.

 ## Installation

+**Bower**:

 ```bash
 bower install sass-color-helpers --save
 ```

-Then either manually include the individual helpers from the `lib/` folder or set the load path of something like [grunt-contrib-sass](https://npmjs.org/package/grunt-contrib-sass) to look for files in the bower folder – or use something like [grunt-bower-install](https://www.npmjs.org/package/grunt-bower-install) to automate it all.
+Then either manually include the individual helpers from the `stylesheets/` folder or set the load path of something like [grunt-contrib-sass](https://npmjs.org/package/grunt-contrib-sass) to look for files in the bower folder – or use something like [grunt-bower-install](https://www.npmjs.org/package/grunt-bower-install) to automate it all.

+**Compass**:

+Install as a Compass extension through ruby gems: `gem install sass-color-helpers`

 ## Helpers